-Some Issues with using QOF Data (Caveats)
+Some Issues with using QOF Data (Caveats).

 The figures are unadjusted for influencing factors, such as the ages of patients in the practice and deprivation.
 Practices with a high proportion of elderly patients and practices in deprived areas will tend to have a higher prevalence of disease (and generally a higher prevalence of undiagnosed disease).
 Patients who have joined the practice within the last three months of any financial year are automatically excluded from this assessment of the register and care indicators.
 The prevalence is calculated using the data extracted on 14th February and the list size on 1st January.
+Any difference between the score for a care indicator and the actual number of patients on the register is the number of exceptions.
+Patients can be made exceptions from a particular indicator if it is medically inappropriate for that particular person or that particular patient did not attend a particular review.
+This was introduced so that practices are not penalised, as some of the on-going care indicators depend on achieving a specified percentage of patients receiving the designated level of care.

-48 Quality and Outcomes Framework (a quality and payment mechanism in primary care)
+&lt;sup>48 Quality and Outcomes Framework ( a quality and payment mechanism in primary care)